k3s-io/k3s/contrib/ansible/README.md

 # Build a Kubernetes cluster using k3s via Ansible.

-## Kubeadm Ansible Playbook
+## K3s Ansible Playbook

-Build a Kubernetes cluster using Ansible with kubeadm.
+Build a Kubernetes cluster using Ansible with k3s.
 The goal is easily install a Kubernetes cluster on machines running:

 - [X] Debian 9
 - [ ] Ubuntu 16.04